mattbierner/gen.js/README.md

     <body>
         <script type="application/javascript" src="callable.js"></script>
         <script type="application/javascript">
+            var g = gen(...);
         </script>
     </body>

 # High Level Overview #
-In this contaxt, a generator is a special function that yields values from a sequence with each call.
+In this context, a generator is a special function that yields values from a sequence with each call.
 Generator functions often maintain internal state.

 ## Generators ##
-In gen.js, generator's must conform to a set API to behave correctly.
-Here is an example of a generator that yields the fibonacci sequence.
+Here is an example of a generator that yields the fibonacci sequence:

     function fibonacci() {         // Factory for generator var c = 0, d = 1;          // Generator's implicit state